jonzink/EDI_Vetter_unplugged/README.md

 | `FalsePositive` | Overall, does the signal appear to be a false positive? |

- You can access the suggested classification from EDI-Vetter Unplugged by using
+ You can access the suggested classification from EDI-Vetter Unplugged using the "params" output object:
 ```
 >>> print(params.FalsePositive)
 True